laniyan88/blackjack-task/README.md

 # Blackjack CLI (Node.js + TypeScript + Docker)

-A command-line Blackjack app that plays a single round exactly as specified—you vs. Dealer.
+A command-line Blackjack app that plays a single round exactly as specified, you vs. Dealer.
 It auto-plays by the rules (player draws to 17+, dealer draws until strictly higher or bust), fetches a deck from a URL (or a default), prints the result in the required format, and includes tests.
 An optional UI is also available.

 ## Requirements
 Node.js 22.x (recommended).

 OS- Windows 10/11, macOS 12+, or Linux.

 ## Install